 Hooks are non-negotiable.
 Install them at different heights to accommodate adults and children.
 You need at least one hook per family member, plus extras for guests.
 Wall-mounted coat racks or individual hooks work equally well.

-Cubbies or lockers provide personalized storage for each household member.
+Cubbies or lockers provide personalised storage for each household member.
 These compartments keep items separated and reduce morning chaos when everyone searches for shoes or backpacks.
 Open cubbies work for most families, but doors help hide clutter if your mudroom is visible from other rooms.

 Seating and Surfaces